OWASP Top 10 Series: Broken Access Control - Part 1

 image

 So far, so good.
 Our application is running and we can navigate to the homepage and view it in a browser.
 Great!
-Now, let’s add an Admin page in a special Admin area of the site.
+Now, I created an Admin folder under Pages and added a new Razor Page to simulate an admin-only section.

 image